 Just looking at jolly, old St. Nick’s partner is enough to give you a scare.
 He’s a big, ugly man with a long beard and shaggy, dark hair, wrapped in a big fur coat.
 He’s a noisy fellow too: cracking his whip, rattling chains, and ringing bells as he stomps along in heavy boots.

-Saint Nicholas came into the butcher’s shop and the evil man tried to sell him a piece of his “best meat.”
+Saint Nicholas: Saint Nicholas happened into the butcher’s shop and the axe-wielding butcher tried to sell him a piece of his “choice meat.”
 But Nick loved children and couldn’t be fooled.
-He resurrected the boys, pieced them back together, and took them to their parents.
+He pieced the boys back together, resurrected them, and took them back to their parents.

-The butcher started traveling with St. Nick and became known as Père Fouettard (Father Whipper).
-It’s not clear how he and Nick became buddies, but it seems that Father Whipper is no longer allowed to eat, beat, or abduct children.
+The good news is that today Father Whipper is no longer allowed to eat, beat, or abduct children.
 I’m pretty sure his only job, these days, is to scare them into good behavior.

 Note: Northern France isn’t the only place where St. Nick has an evil counterpart, similar characters exist in many parts of Europe.